-Tinder is not like Grindr or Scruff at all.
-The thrill of these gay hookup apps, at least for me, is meeting people you don’t know.
+She was partially right: Tinder is not like Grindr or Scruff at all.
+The thrill of these gay apps — at least for me — is meeting people you don’t know.
 Anonymity is fun.
-Tinder, taking a different — dare I say, more heterosexual — route, involves your Facebook account and shows you people who you have mutual connections with.
-In other words, it does the work for you of creeping and chatting with people on Facebook by relegating all that stalker stuff to a separate and distinct platform of its own.
-Getting a message from someone you don’t know on Facebook feels weird and invasive — that’s what Tinder is for.
+Tinder, taking a different route, involves your Facebook account and shows you the people with whom you have mutual connections.
+In other words, it does the work of Facebook creeping for you.
+Receiving a message from a stranger (only four mutual friends!) on Facebook feels weird — that’s what Tinder is for.

-I’ve since spoken with a small number of queer women who use the app, and a smaller number of gay men who use it.
+I’ve since spoken with a small number of women, including queer women, who use the app, and a smaller number of gay men who use it.
 Overall, it seems Tinder has predominantly taken off in a hetero market, and that seems to be its intention.

-If, on your Facebook profile, you have your “Interested In” tab set to “women,” Tinder shows you women.
-If, like me, your Facebook profile’s “Interested In” tab is set to “men,” it shows you men.
-Frustratingly, Tinder does not seem to explicitly filter gay men from the rest of the hetero masses, so I’m left to precariously message a hottie and see if he’s gay if he responds affirmatively.
+If your Facebook says you’re interested in women, Tinder shows you women.
+If Facebook says you like men, you see men.
+Frustratingly, Tinder does not explicitly filter gay men from the rest of the hetero masses, so I’m left to precariously message hotties and see how they react.

-The real game-changer with Tinder and the feature other more explicitly gay hookup apps could learn from is how the app only lets you communicate with people you show interest in, and who show interest back.
+The real game-changer with Tinder — the feature other hookup apps could learn from — is giving users the luxury of only communicating with people they’re interested in and who show interest back.
 In doing so, it weeds out all the disinterested parties.
 What a time saver!